Diyi2020/Diyi2020.github.io/_pages/about.md

 Research Focus of this month:

-1. 2D Materials: TMD
+1. 2D Materials

-2. Quantum Algorithms : Open Quantum System and Block Encoding
+2. Quantum Algorithms

 Inspired by working with scientists, I have lots of interests in ab initio methods and becoming quantum scientists.
 With advances in experimental physics, I am also interested in using experimental data to do first^2 principle computation: